WebAssembly/website/demo/index.md

   <span class="btn-comment btn-comment-error hide-asm-support">Your browser doesn't support WebAssembly yet. <a href="/roadmap/">Learn more</a></span>
 </div>

 This is a demo of [Tanks!, a Unity tutorial game](https://unity3d.com/learn/tutorials/projects/tanks-tutorial) which has been exported to WebAssembly.
-Drive a tank around the sandbox and shoot the enemy tank.
-Movement is controlled by W, A, S, D keys and firing is controlled by the spacebar.
+Drive tanks around the sandbox and shoot the enemy tank in this local multiplayer game.
+Blue Tank movement is controlled by W, A, S, D keys and firing by the spacebar.
+Red Tank movement is controlled by the arrow keys, and firing by Enter.

 <script type="text/javascript" >
 (function() {